Putumayo River: Rubber boom era

 During the Amazon rubber boom of the late 19th and early 20th centuries, the land around the Putumayo became a major rubber-producing region, where Julio César Arana's Peruvian Amazon Company maintained a production network centered on the nearby city of Iquitos.
+His enterprise on the Putumayo was divided into two agencies, El Encanto on the Cara Paraná and La Chorrera on the Igara Paraná.
+The latter's territory extended from the Igara Paraná tributary of the Putumayo River to the Japurá River.

-This production network mainly relied on the labor of indigenous Indians, who suffered from widespread human rights abuses.
+Arana's production network mainly relied on the labor of enslaved indigenous people, who suffered from widespread human rights abuses (now commonly referred to as the Putumayo genocide).
 These abuses were first publicized in 1909 within the British press by the American engineer Walter Hardenburg, who had been briefly imprisoned by Arana's private police force in 1907 while visiting the region; Hardenburg later published his book The Putumayo: The Devil's Paradise in 1913.

 In response to Hardenburg's exposé, the British government sent the consul Roger Casement (who had previously publicized Belgian atrocities in the rubber business of the Congo Free State) to investigate the matter; between 1910 and 1911, Casement subsequently wrote a series of condemnatory reports criticizing the atrocities of the PAC, for which he received a knighthood.

 Casement's reports later formed much of the basis for the 1987 book Shamanism, Colonialism, and the Wild Man by the anthropologist Michael Taussig, which analyzed how the acts of terror committed by British capitalists along the Putumayo River in Colombia had created a distinct "space of death."

 Modern-day

-Today the river is a major transport route.
+Today, the river is a major transport route.
 Almost the entire length of the river is navigated by boats.

 Cattle farming, along with the rubber trade, is also a major industry on the banks of the Içá.
 Rubber and balatá (a substance very much like gutta-percha, to the point where it is often called gutta-balatá) from the Içá area are shipped to Manaus, Brazil.

-On March 1, 2008, Raúl Reyes and 14 of his fellow Revolutionary Armed Forces of Colombia guerrilla companions were killed while on the Ecuadorian side of the border by Colombian military forces.
+On March 1, 2008, Raúl Reyes and 14 of his fellow Revolutionary Armed Forces of Colombia guerrilla companions were killed while on the Ecuadorian side of the border by Colombian military forces, sparking the 2008 Andean diplomatic crisis.

-In November 2019, scientists from the Field Museum worked with partners from Colombia and Peru to perform a three-week "rapid inventory" of almost 7 million acres around the Putumayo, one of the few Amazonian rivers that remains undammed, documenting 1706 species.
+In November 2019, scientists from the Field Museum worked with partners from Colombia and Peru to perform a three-week "rapid inventory" of almost 7 million acres around the Putumayo, one of the few Amazonian rivers that remains undammed, documenting 1,706 species.
 The goal of these fast surveys of remote areas is to bring together local stakeholders to collaboratively protect wilderness.

+As of June 2024, the British government warns against "all but essential travel" to some areas within 20 km to the south of the river.